TMiclot/MICLOT/User_Guide/__usage_identify_nonbonded_interactions.md

 >
 > 2. It is also necessary to have hydrogens atoms to identify hydrogen bonds, else for the S/Se mediated H-bond.
 >
 > 3. Be sure to clean the PDB.
-For example, the presence of ANISOU (or other) can create an additional “virtual” residue that is detected; however, as it is not referenced in the sequence, it is not possible to assign its secondary structure or protein region to it.
+For example, the presence of ANISOU (or other) can create an additional "virtual" residue that is detected; however, as it is not referenced in the sequence, it is not possible to assign its secondary structure or protein region to it.